A new class of game engine

 Ractr is a physics-native game engine derived from a single scalar field: the same equation renders light, drives gravity, and ticks clocks.
 License it to build worlds classical engines can't.
 Invest in the company building both the engine and the first studio shipping on it.

-See how it works →
+Play the alpha See how it works →

 4 / 4physics gates pass